Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Algebraic MHS/MTS for quasi-projective varieties I

 \begin{definition} For any real local system $\vv$ on $X$, define

 These inherit filtrations, given by

 \end{definition}

-Note that Lemma \ref{Jworks} implies that for all $m \ge 0$, the flabby complex $\gr^J_m\sA_X(\vv) \llbracket D \rrbracket$ (resp. $\sA^{\bt}_X(\vv) \langle D \rangle$) is quasi-isomorphic to $\oR^mj_*(j^{-1}\vv)\cong \vv\ten \oR^mj_*\R$ (resp. $\oR^mj_*(j^{-1}\vv)\ten \Cx$).
+Note that Lemma \ref{Jworks} implies that for all $m \ge 0$, the flabby complex $\gr^J_m\sA_X(\vv) \llbracket D \rrbracket$ (resp. $\gr^J_m\sA^{\bt}_X(\vv) \langle D \rangle$) is quasi-isomorphic to $\oR^mj_*(j^{-1}\vv)\cong \vv\ten \oR^mj_*\R$ (resp. $\oR^mj_*(j^{-1}\vv)\ten \Cx$).

 \begin{remark} The filtration $J$ essentially corresponds to the weight filtration $W$ of \cite[3.1.5]{Hodge2}.
 However, the true weight filtration on cohomology, and hence on homotopy types, is given by the d\'ecalage $\Dec J$ (as in \cite[Theorem 3.2.5]{Hodge2} or \cite{Morgan}).
+As explained for instance in \cite{poids}, $\Dec J$ gives the correct weights on $\oR\Gamma(Y, \Q)$, not only for mixed Hodge structures but also for Frobenius eigenvalues on $\ell$-adic completions, making it the natural filtration to use on $A^{\bt}(X,\vv) \langle D \rangle $.
+It also tallies with Frobenius eigenvalues on homotopy types, as in \cite{weiln}.

-Since $\Dec J$ gives the correct notion of weights, not only for mixed Hodge structures but also for Frobenius eigenvalues in the $\ell$-adic case of \cite{weiln}, we reserve the terminology ``weight filtration'' for $W:= \Dec J$. \end{remark}
+Since $\Dec J$ gives the correct notion of weights, we reserve the terminology ``weight filtration'' for $W:= \Dec J$ on $A^{\bt}(X,\vv) \langle D \rangle$.
+This considerably simplifies several constructions; for instance, this weight filtration passes directly to a weight filtration on the bar construction, without having to take convolution with the bar filtration as in \cite{Hainhodge}. \end{remark}